 In addition, longer (750 m) and heavier (30 t axle load; 8,600 t weight) trains are running up in the very north to carry iron ore from the region of Kiruna to the Port of Narvik in Norway.
 On a stretch of Malmbanan, trains with 32,5 t axle load are running, the heaviest in Europe.
+This is an ongoing project.

 Concerning the braking rules in all participating countries, they all depend on the rolling stock and line speed.
 Regarding Sweden, the same braking rules as in Denmark are planned on the line to Malmö.
 The works on braking rules and tables for longer trains are ongoing.
-It has also been recently discussed how many tracks for long trains are required in shunting yards, the amount depends for example on the number of long trains in the future.